measure-sh/measure/measure-android/README.md

 ### `trackScreenshotOnCrash`

-Allows enabling/disabling capturing screenshot for crash due to an exception or ANR.
-It defaults to `false`.
+Whether to capture a screenshot of the app when it crashes due to an unhandled exception or ANR.
+Defaults to `true`.

 ### `screenshotMaskLevel`

-Allows changing the masking level of screenshots to prevent sensitive information from leaking.
+[Allows changing the masking level of screenshots to prevent sensitive information from leaking.
-See [Configuring masking level](docs/features/feature_screenshot.md#configuring-masking-level) for all the options available.
+See [Configuring masking level](docs/features/feature_screenshot.md#configuring-masking-level) for all the options available.]()

 It defaults
 to [ScreenshotMaskLevel.AllTextAndMedia](docs/features/feature_screenshot.md#maskalltextandmedia)